Miles Wood: Personal life

 When Wood was 11 years old he wrote a letter to Washington Capitals star, Alexander Ovechkin, asking him to autograph his hockey card.
 In the letter, Wood promised that if Ovechkin did not sign and return the card that he would check him the first chance he got to play against him when he made it to the NHL.
 Although Ovechkin never returned the card, he autographed a photo for Wood before facing him for the first time at the Verizon Center.

-Wood's father is former professional hockey player Randy Wood, who played for the New York Islanders, Buffalo Sabres, Toronto Maple Leafs, and Dallas Stars before retiring.
-His mother is Cheryl Wood.
-Wood also has a brother Tyler, born in 1994, who currently plays with ERC Sonthofen in the German league Oberliga.
+Wood's father, Randy Wood, played in the NHL for the New York Islanders, Buffalo Sabres, Toronto Maple Leafs, and Dallas Stars.
+His paternal grandfather, R. Norman Wood served as the head coach of Princeton University's hockey team between 1959 and 1965.
+Wood's older brother, Tyler, briefly played in Germany during his career.